Updated Trash Schedule - Week of Jan. 20, 2020:

 Toilets made during the period 1980 to 1992 use 3.5 gpf or more.
 Toilets made prior to 1980 use 5 to 7 gpf or more.
 The oldest toilets can use more than 8 gpf.

 Many different manufacturers produce toilets that have been tested under the EPA's criteria for WaterSense toilets.
-Eligible HETs are listed on the Environmental Protection Agency’s (EPA) website.
+High efficiency toilets (HETs) that have met the WaterSense requirements are listed on the Environmental Protection Agency's (EPA) website.